manaspalaparthi/Hyper_t/README.md

 # Hyper T

+## Introduction

+Aim 1: Determine whether a high-sensitivity thermal imaging system can detect a stress response through measuring changes in corneal temperature,

+Aim 2: In parallel assess whether a low resolution (and low cost) thermal imaging device will be sufficiently sensitive to detect the same changes in corneal temperature.

 The repository contains the code for processing raw data for the project Project Hyper T.

 Project has 4 categories of data: